 NEF was organized as a LLC under the laws of the State of Delaware and commenced operations on August 24, 2010.
-NEF serves as the investment manager for the Company.
+NEF, doing business as SLR Equipment Finance, serves as the investment manager for the Company.
 Services provided by NEF include, among other things, identifying, structuring and negotiating transactions, monitoring, advising and managing investments, exercising control rights, options or warrants, liquidating investments, cash management, accounting, tax, compliance and legal services.
-In 2021, NEF rebranded itself as SLR Equipment Finance.